-Here, stability of a state means linear stability with respect to small perturbations given by the eigenvalues of the corresponding Jacobian matrix for e.g., steady states $x^{(s)}$ $J{ij} = \frac{\partial f_i}{\partial x_i}|{x=x^{(s)}}$, or the Jacobian matrix $J{\mathbf{p}}$ of the Poincaré map for periodic states.
+Here, stability of a state means linear stability with respect to small perturbations given by the eigenvalues of the correspond-75 ing Jacobian matrix for steady states $x^{(s)} J{ij} = \frac{\partial f_i}{\partial x_j}|{x=x^{(s)}}$, or the Jacobian matrix $\mathbf{J}{\mathbf{p}}$ of the Poincaré map for periodic states.
 Small perturbations are damped out by the system due to dissipation, and the system returns to its original state.
-To view it in the picture of the stability landscape: the disturbance displaces the stable state visualized by the blue ball away from the valley and "rolls" back again due to the steepness of the walls of the potential V corresponding to the strength of the restoring forces.
-On Directly on the hill, which relates to an unstable state, only a very small disturbance is needed to initiate the ball to "roll" either to one or the other side of the hill, depending on the direction of the disturbance.
-These unstable states and, in higher-dimensional systems, their stable manifolds make up the boundaries of the basin of attraction of the stable state.
-The unstable state (red ball) located on the hill of the stability landscape marks the basin boundary.
-This boundary separates the two basins of attraction, i.e. the set, the two sets of initial conditions which all converge to the same state in the long-term limitone of the respective attractors.
-In higher dimensional systems these unstable states on the boundary are of saddle type, possessing stable and unstable manifolds.
-The stable manifolds are hypersurfaces in state space whose dimension is equal to the number of stable directions or stable eigenvalues of the corresponding Jacobian matrix of the saddle, while the unstable manifolds correspond to hypersurfaces determined by the number of unstable directions or eigenvalues.
-In the special case of a two-dimensional system the saddle steady state has two eigenvalues one stable and one unstable and the corresponding stable and unstable manifolds are one-dimensional.
-This is illustrated in Fig. 1b).
-The stable manifolds along which trajectories move towards the saddle make up the basin boundaries.
+To view it in the picture of the stability landscape: the disturbance displaces the stable state visualized by the ball away from the valley and "rolls" back again due to the steepness of the walls of the potential V corresponding to the strength of the restoring forces.
+On the hill, which relates to an unstable state, only a very small disturbance is needed to initiate the ball to "roll" either to one or the

+80 other side of the hill, depending on the direction of the disturbance.
+These unstable states and, in higher-dimensional systems, their stable manifolds make up the boundaries of the basin of attraction of the stable state, i.e. the set of initial conditions which all converge to the same state in the long-term limit.

-In this setup, critical transitions are associated with a relatively sudden qualitative change of the dynamics in which the system moves from one stable state to another, i.e., the system tips by getting from one valley into the other by different mechanisms.
+In this setup, critical transitions are associated with a relatively sudden qualitative change of the dynamics in which the system moves from one stable state to another, i.e. the system tips by getting from one valley into the other by different mechanisms.
 In general, those mechanisms are related to certain disturbances, kicking the system out of the position in the valley such that the other valley can be reached.
 However, it is essential to note that a specific tipping phenomenon, namely rate-induced tipping, does not necessarily require the existence of bi- or multistability.
 Instead, in those critical transitions, it is sufficient that the system trajectory moves into a part of the state space with different properties.
 Therefore tipping, in general, cannot always be identified with the well-known classical bifurcations but can, particularly in rate-induced tipping, only be explained as bifurcations in non-autonomous systems.

-2.1 Mechanisms of tipping and the role of different time scales timescales
+2.1 Mechanisms of tipping and the role of different time scales